sixthresearcher/amplisat/README.md

-If you need to automatize some pipelines or running some more customize commands, then you can install [Docker](https://docs.docker.com/install/) in your server or computer and run out-of-the-box the AmpliSAT Docker image from Docker Hub:
+If you need to automatize some pipelines or running some more customize commands, then you can install [Docker](https://docs.docker.com/install/) in your server or computer and run out-of-the-box the AmpliSAT Docker image from Docker Hub:<br>
  `docker run -it sixthresearcher/amplisat`

 ## Installation in your local computer